yash0028/newautomation/src/test/resources/support/exari/README.md

         "this is just a block",
         "of free form text"
     ],
-    //flows is an array that contains the flow item objects "flows" : [
+    //topicFlows is an array that contains the topicFlow item objects "topicFlows" : [
         //topics can be executed in any order
         {
             //topic string must be exactly what is found in the interview